slatedocs/slate/source/index.md

 # Payment Transaction Validation Web Service

+The evidence is the payment transaction data to be evaluated.
+It is supplied in the body of the HTTP-POST as JSON-encoded key value pairs.
+While all fields are not required, anti-fraud evaluation is more comprehensive when richer evidence is provided.

 ## Arguments

 > [This URL](https://edna.identitymind.com/im/transaction) can be used for requesting payment transaction anti-fraud evaluation.